logsem/clutch/PAPER.md

 |   | Stack                       | [list.v]               | `is_queue`, `queue`, `wp_queue_create`, `wp_queue_add`, `wp_queue_take_0`, `wp_queue_take_Sn` |
 |   | Galton-Watson Tree          | [galton_watson_tree.v] | `gwp`, `gen_tree`, `wp_gen_tree` [3], `task_spec`, `task_queue`, `wp_run` [3]                 |

-[1] Written in "Texan triple" style for convenience.
+[1] Written in Texan-triple style for convenience.
 See notation in [bi/weakestpre.v].

 [2] The statement contains an extra `except_0` and `later` modality.
 C.f. the discussion at the top of [adequacy.v], this is an mostly irrelevant technicality of Iris' definition of the "fancy update modality" which we omit from the paper.

-[3] The statement and proof make use of Iris' so-called "non-atomic" invariants.
+[3] The statement and proof make use of Iris' so-called non-atomic invariants.
 We have aux. notation for working with these defined in [seq_weakestpre.v].

 [nat_random_walk.v]: theories/caliper/examples/nat_random_walk.v
 [distribution.v]: theories/prob/distribution.v